Project Management Methodologies and Frameworks – A Complete Guide

 - Improving performance through collaborative work

-These core practices are created based on the four basic principles that underlie this revolutionary project management framework called Kanban.
+These core practices are created based on the four basic principles that underlie this revolutionary task management framework called Kanban.

 1. Start with existing workflow